Singulink/Singulink.Cryptography.PasswordHasher/README.md

     if (user == null || !hasher.Verify(user.PasswordHash, password))
         return false;

-    // Generate a new 20,000 iteration unchained SHA256 hash if needed if (hasher.RequiresRehash(user.PasswordHash))
+    // Generate a new 20,000 iteration unchained SHA256 hash if it is currently chained if (hasher.RequiresRehash(user.PasswordHash))
         user.PasswordHash = hasher.Hash(password);
 }